adamsdossantos/wine_quality/README.md

 ## 1. Project Overview

 This project implements a Random Forest Classifier to predict the quality of red wine based on various chemical properties.
 The dataset includes features such as acidity, residual sugar, pH, alcohol content, and more.
-The goal is to predict the wine quality on a scale (e.g., from 0 to 10), which has been simplified into a classification problem (e.g., "low," "medium," "high" quality).
+The goal is to predict the wine quality on a scale (e.g., from 3 to 8), which has been simplified into a classification problem (e.g., "low" and "high" quality).

 ## 2. Dataset Source